How we assess our traders

 Which?
 Trusted Traders must comply with the terms of our Code of Conduct and What is Expected of You guidance.
 This means a Which?
 Trusted Trader agrees to address any complaint.
 Consumers also have obligations.
 The action or actions causing the complaint must have taken place whilst the trader was/is an endorsed Which?
 Trusted trader.
 Additionally, the problem must be reported within twelve months of discovery.
 Thereafter, customers must write to the trader outlining the complaint.
 The trader then has 28 days to acknowledge the complaint and either provide a resolution or a letter of deadlock.

 If you feel the trader has not met the standards of the scheme please call us so we can log your complaint.
 Although we are unable to mediate please rest assured that all of our complaints are audited and used as compliance checks against the trader.
 If it is deemed that the trader has not acted in accordance with our guidelines we will take appropriate action

 The trader has 8 weeks to agree a resolution with the consumer.
 If the trader does not respond within this period, or if a letter of deadlock has already been sent, the consumer at this stage needs to notify Which?
-Trusted Traders to assess if the process has been followed and can therefore supply the case reference number to refer to Dispute Resolution Ombudsman.
+Trusted Traders to assess if the process has been followed and can therefore supply the case reference number to refer to the dispute resolution provider.